 Proxy Authentication

-- IP whitelisting: Your home/office IP is authorized on the proxy provider’s dashboard
+- IP whitelisting: your home or office IP is authorized on the provider’s dashboard

-- API keys: Used for rotating residential proxies
+- API keys: used to pull rotating residential proxies programmatically

 Proxy Chaining